 # Type Description Proficiency

-i Numeracy Non calculator arithmetic with ratios in the contexts of coordinates and various units of measurement Emg, Dev, Prf
+ii Numeracy: Ratios Non calculator arithmetic with ratios, simplifying, distributing, reading coordinates and various units of measurement Emg, Dev, Prf, Ext

 viii Classwork Understanding and Solving Emg, Dev, Prf, Ext